lucadelu/pyModis/docs/source/index.rst

 Welcome to pyModis
 ===================

-``pyModis`` library was developed to replace old bash scripts by Markus Neteler to download MODIS data from NASA FTP server.
-It is very useful for `GIS and Remote Sensing Platform`_ of `Fondazione Edmund Mach`_ to update its large dataset of MODIS data.
+``pyModis`` library was developed to replace old bash scripts developed by Markus Neteler to download MODIS data from NASA FTP server.
+It is very useful for `GIS and Remote Sensing Platform`_ of `Fondazione Edmund Mach`_ to update its large collection of MODIS data.

 It has several features: